 These days, most people are aware that a lot of foods are packed with artificial nonsense and ingredients you have never heard.
 And most people know that these are highly processed, and potentially harmful.

 In most cases these artificial ingredients are also not really necessary, other than extending the shelf life of the food, making it look or smell a certain way, or have a certain texture.
 These chemical laden trickeries are designed to heighten the experience of the consumer, and usually dramatically reduce the cost of production.

-In recent times there have been an increase in the number of 'natural' protein powders on. the market with what looks like a squeaky clean ingredients list.
+In recent times there have been an increase in the number of 'natural' protein powders on the market with what appears to be a squeaky clean ingredients list.
 The term 'natural flavouring' in particular is currently being tossed around like lettuce in a salad spinner.
 So lets have a look at what 'natural flavouring' actually means.